8 Non-Touristy Things to Do in NYC

 … you can’t beat it.

-6. Double Zero – Ukrainian Village; East 4th Street & 2nd avenue
+Location: Ukrainian Village; East 4th Street & 2nd Avenue

-… and if it doesn’t do it for you, there’s a Ray’s Pizza Place (also known as the place for the perfect slice according to New Yorker mother) down the street.
+If you’re looking for a real slice of NYC pizza, there’s a Ray’s Pizza Place (also known as the place for the perfect slice according to New Yorker mother – forget Joe’s Pizza, it’s not a true New Yorker Slice) down the street near Astor’s Place.

 4. Walk into St. Patrick’s Cathedral